 24. Theodore Roosevelt: Telescope Teddy

 This “speak softly and carry a big stick” president got this nickname because, when out West in 1900, he had all of his rifles fitted with small telescopes for long-distance shooting in addition to his very thick glasses.

 Wikimedia Commons // Public Domain

 By December 1939, FDR was being called The Sphinx by reporters and cartoonists because of his penchant for secrecy regarding whether or not he would run for a third term in 1940.
 So at the annual Gridiron Dinner for White House correspondents on December 9, 1939, the president was presented with an 8-foot tall Sphinx statue in his likeness.
 It was designed by James D. Preston, Assistant Administrative Secretary of the National Archives and former Superintendent of the Senate Press Gallery, based on caricatures by cartoonists Peter Brandt of the St. Louis Post-Dispatch and James T. Berryman of the Washington Star.
 You can see the Sphinx in the FDR Presidential Library.

 Another great nickname for FDR: Houdini in the White House.

 28. Ronald Reagan: Teflon President

 A nickname bestowed upon Reagan by Patricia Schroeder, a Democratic congresswoman from Colorado.
-“I got the idea of calling President Reagan the ‘Teflon president’ while fixing eggs for my kids,” she wrote in USA Today in 2004.
+“I got the idea of calling President Reagan the ‘Teflon president’ while fixing eggs for my kids,” she wrote in in 2004.
 “He had a Teflon coat like the pan.”

 29. George W. Bush: Shrub